wing5wong/artisan-whs-static/source/_events/2026-08-11_canterbury-lincoln-universities-yr-13.md

 ---
 On Wednesday 12 August 2026 - Library (LB2) - promptly at First Break

 Our Student Adviser from Canterbury will visit WHS to assist students to plan their course for next year.
+Only come if University of Canterbury is your preferred option.

 *Mr Keene
 Careers Advisor*